prethink/Cs2Telegram/README.md

 - Menu
 - Admin menu *(Only for admins)
 - Server command *(Only for admins)
-   * Generate inline menu favorite commands from file favorite_server_command.txt
+   * Generate inline menu favorite commands from config Cs2Telegram.json - ServerCommandsMenuItems
 - Server message *(Only for admins)
+-  Players info *(Only for admins)
+   * Actions with players

 ### Startup Instructions
 1. Create a new bot on BotFather and obtain the token.
 [Create Telegram Chatbot](https://sendpulse.com/knowledge-base/chatbot/telegram/create-telegram-chatbot)